 What else would you expect from a Glee proposal?
 To pop the question, Blaine surprises Kurt with all of his McKinley High friends, as well as their fellow show choir competitors.
 All the while, there's dancing, flying rose petals and a lovely rendition of "All You Need Is Love."
 When the performance is over, Blaine tells Kurt that his soul "knew that [their] hands were meant to hold each other fearlessly and forever."
 Can someone pass the tissues, please?

 Marriage is all about meeting each other halfway, and nobody demonstrates that more than Jim and Pam in The Office.
 When Jim insists that she meet him halfway between New York City and Scranton, Pennsylvania, at a gas station in the pouring rain, she's not too happy.
 "Hey!
 This is not halfway!" she yells.
 "I did the math.
 I had to drive way longer than you."
 Smiling, he gets down on one knee and asks her to marry him.
 Of all the iconic TV show proposals in history, this is one of *the* most memorable.

 Toby and Kate, This Is Us

-Kate insists that she's fine with a low-key courthouse wedding, but Toby doesn't buy it.
-Later in the episode, he ahs a heartfelt conversation with a picture of Kate's wedding, saying that he knows Kate wants a big, beautiful wedding.
+In This Is Us, Kate insists that she's fine with a low-key courthouse wedding, but Toby doesn't buy it.
+Later in the engagement episode, he has a heartfelt conversation with a picture of Kate's wedding, saying that he knows deep down she wants a big, beautiful wedding.
 He later surprises Kate by proposing to her with $200 worth of zip-up hoodies, telling Kate that he knows this is what her dad would have wanted.